 For example, you’ve been told you need to launch a marketing campaign in less than two weeks.

-For example, you need to launch a marketing campaign in less than 2 weeks.
-How you go about achieving this goal in agile is by building a team and defining their individual responsibilities for the launch and running daily sprints with your team to build, test, analyze and optimize the campaign.
-This way you’ll be able to identify any roadblocks and ease the flow for achieving the desired goal.
+With agile marketing, you would build a team and define their individual responsibilities for the launch, running daily sprints with your team to build, test, analyze and optimize the campaign.
+This way, you’ll be able to identify any roadblocks and ease the flow for achieving the desired goal.

 - Individuals and interactions over processes and tools

 - Responding to change over following a pre-agreed plan

 - Working on tasks over comprehensive documentation

 Implementing agile marketing involves a significant shift in mindset and processes, but the potential benefits in terms of adaptability and efficiency are well worth the effort.

 Here’s a step-by-step guide on successfully introducing agile marketing principles into your team’s workflow: